AmanNegi/FlutterUIKit/PRIVACY.md

 I do not collect any personally identifiable information from users of the FlutterUIKit app.
 We do not require you to provide us with any personal information to use our Service.

+## Account Deletion

+As we do not collect any personally identifiable information from users of the FlutterUIKit app, there is no account to delete.
+You can simply uninstall the app from your device to remove all data associated with the app.

 ## Third-Party Services

 FlutterUIKit uses Google Fonts and Pub.dev packages as third-party services.
 These services may collect anonymous usage data and use cookies to provide their services.
 You can review their privacy policies at: